-The Evaluation Team questions the wisdom of two CSO capacitybuilding small grants programs in Afghanistan at the same time, which resulted in many of the same CSOs as grantees, especially considering there was little communication between the programs and no coordination of capacity-building trainings or activities.
+The Evaluation Team questions the wisdom of two CSO capacity-building small grants programs operating in Afghanistan at the same time without clear structures for coordination.
+Although different programs (with different objectives), many of the same CSOs are grantees of both programs.
 ASGP was intended as a gender program and I-PACS as civil society development, but involvement by the U.S. Embassy and Washington in ASGP posed significant challenges.
 ASGP has a grassroots women's group development focus, which I-PACS did not have.

-The Evaluation Team was told that USAID proactively took steps to foster cooperation between the two programs, but we did not find any evidence that any such efforts were made or bore fruit.
-Suzana Paklar, Chief of Party and Country Team Leader for I-PACS, went to ASGP several times to attempt to coordinate the two programs, or at least trade information to benefit their shared CSOs, but did not succeed.
+The concern about the two programs operating at the same time is that there has been relatively little communication between the implementers of the two programs or coordination of capacitybuilding trainings or activities.
+Although USAID and I-PACs actively tried to encourage links, based on the information gathered from interviewees and the available documentation, the Evaluation Team found no evidence that these efforts bore fruit.
+The Chief of Party and Country Team Leader for I-PACS went to ASGP several times to attempt to coordinate the two programs, or at least trade information to benefit their shared CSOs, but did not succeed.
 "There was no mechanism for coordination with ASGP," she told us, "and the duplication was counter-productive for CSOs."

 c.
-Design Created Confusion About Civil Society Strengthening
+Program Implementation Created Confusion About Civil Society Strengthening